 What is AfricaBrief?

-AfricaBrief is a storytelling movement that was started in 2019 by Frontline Media’s Winston Mwale, and it uses digital tools such as newsletters, WhatsApp, portable and pocket technologies to support people in Africa to tell their own stories in their own ways.
+AfricaBrief is a storytelling movement that uses digital tools such as newsletters, WhatsApp, portable and pocket technologies to support people in Africa to tell their own stories in their own ways.
 Using the Internet to share these stories with others, we are able to connect them with the people, groups and organisations who are in a position to make positive social change.

 Central to AfricaBrief is the belief that people in Africa telling authentic stories about their own lived experience offers a valuable understanding of their lives.
 Through creating spaces in which people can describe their own realities, AfricaBrief provides opportunities in which people can use storytelling to:

 1. Find their voice

 2. Challenge perceptions